SuhasBharadwajK/kalpAntaram/smRtiH/manuH/gangAnatha-mUlAnuvAdaH/01_praveshaH/107_asmin_dharmo.md

 +++

-The act conducive to the Highest Good is as has been here fully declared.
-Now is going to be set forth the secret of the Teachings of Manu—(107)
+Herein has been expounded Dharma in its entirety: the good and bad features of actions of all the four castes; as also eternal Morality.—(107)